The Importance of Core Strength for Runners

 Check-In: Throughout the day, make it a point to check-in with yourself on how your posture is.
 We recommend setting a timer on your phone every 45 to 60 minutes.
 Hearing this timer every hour will train your body to snap back into having a proper posture naturally.

-Stand – Don’t Sit: Most of the workforce sits behind a desk.
+Stand – Don’t Sit: Most of the workforce sits behind a desk or is now working remotely.
 If this describes your career, we highly recommend making changes to get yourself standing more than you’re sitting.
 The best solution for this is to get a standing desk converter.
 This is something you can simply place on your current desk, and it can be adjusted to a sitting or standing level.
-If this isn’t possible, make it a point to stand up and take a brief walk around the office every hour.
+If this isn’t possible, make it a point to stand up and take a brief walk around the office or block if possible every hour.

 Core Strength for Runners is Essential

 Whether you do a yearly Turkey Trot, or you participate in several races per year, core strength is going to make a dramatic difference in how you feel and how you perform.
 What’s more, building core strength is an investment that pays you back many times over.
 Even if you aren’t a runner, core strength helps you to avoid muscle overcompensation, injury, and musculoskeletal distortions.